Sorry Seems to Be the Hardest Word: Other versions

 In 2004, Elton John and Ray Charles performed the song on Charles' duet album, Genius Loves Company.
 It would turn out to be the last recording Charles made before his death that June.
 The duet was nominated for a Grammy Award for Best Pop Collaboration with Vocals.

+Suzy Bogguss and Chet Atkins recorded the song for the 1994 duet album, Simpatico.
+It was nominated for Vocal Event of the Year at the 1995 CMA Awards.